Thermogravimetric analysis: Thermogravimetric analyzer

 Thermogravimetric analysis (TGA) is conducted on an instrument referred to as a thermogravimetric analyzer.
 A thermogravimetric analyzer continuously measures mass while the temperature of a sample is changed over time.
 Mass, temperature, and time are considered base measurements in thermogravimetric analysis while many additional measures may be derived from these three base measurements.

 A typical thermogravimetric analyzer consists of a precision balance with a sample pan located inside a furnace with a programmable control temperature.
 The temperature is generally increased at constant rate (or for some applications the temperature is controlled for a constant mass loss) to incur a thermal reaction.
 The thermal reaction may occur under a variety of atmospheres including: ambient air, vacuum, inert gas, oxidizing/reducing gases, corrosive gases, carburizing gases, vapors of liquids or "self-generated atmosphere"; as well as a variety of pressures including: a high vacuum, high pressure, constant pressure, or a controlled pressure.

 The thermogravimetric data collected from a thermal reaction is compiled into a plot of mass or percentage of initial mass on the y axis versus either temperature or time on the x-axis.
 This plot, which is often smoothed, is referred to as a TGA curve.
-The first derivative of the TGA curve (the DTG curve) may be plotted to determine inflection points useful for in-depth interpretations as well as differential thermal analysis.
+The first derivative of the TGA curve (the Differential Thermogravimetry (DTG) curve) may be plotted to determine inflection points useful for in-depth interpretations as well as differential thermal analysis.

 A TGA can be used for materials characterization through analysis of characteristic decomposition patterns.
 It is an especially useful technique for the study of polymeric materials, including thermoplastics, thermosets, elastomers, composites, plastic films, fibers, coatings, paints, and fuels.